Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: General properties of the SIT model

 \begin{lemma} For the matrix $A$ defined in \eqref{A_a}, one has

 \end{lemma}

-\begin{proof} Since $s(A(\mu_1+\rho, a+\gamma x^*_s(\Lambda,\rho_s)))$ is a non-increasing function of $\overline{\Lambda}$-admissible $\Lambda$ by \Cref{s(A)_decreasing}, it follows that
+\begin{proof} Since $s\big(A(a + \gamma x^*_s(\Lambda))\big) $ is a non-increasing function of $\overline{\Lambda}$-admissible $\Lambda$ by \Cref{s(A)_decreasing}, it follows that

-By \eqref{x_s_res}, one has that $\lim_{\Lambda \rightarrow \overline{\Lambda}} x^*_s(\Lambda,\rho_s) = x^\infty_s(\rho_s)$, which implies
+By \eqref{x_s_res}, one has that $\lim_{\Lambda \rightarrow \overline{\Lambda}} x^*_s(\Lambda) = x^\infty_s$, which implies

-The equality in Lemma~\ref{s(A)} then follows from the continuity of the stability modulus. \end{proof}
+The equality in \Cref{s(A)_chap3} then follows from the continuity of the stability modulus of a Metzler matrix. \end{proof}

-Building on Lemma \ref{s(A)}, we derive a sufficient condition for feasibility of population elimination.
-In addition, since having $s(J_a) < 0$ implies the local asymptotic stability of the origin of the uncontrolled model \eqref{log_allee} (see \Cref{0LAS}), we also introduce the time required for a trajectory of the controlled model \eqref{log_allee_control} to enter the basin of attraction $\mathcal{B}_a$ of the uncontrolled system \eqref{log_allee}.
+Building on \Cref{s(A)_chap3}, we derive a sufficient condition for the feasibility of population elimination.
+In addition, recall that $s(J_a) < 0$, for $J_a$ defined in \eqref{J_a}, implies the local asymptotic stability of the origin of the uncontrolled model \eqref{log_allee} (see \Cref{0LAS}).
+Thus, we also introduce the time required for a trajectory of the model with prescribed releases \eqref{log_allee_control_time} to enter $\mathcal{B}_a$, the basin of attraction of the origin of the uncontrolled system \eqref{log_allee}.